Zeal29/stylekit/README.md

 export default App;

 ```

 this is just a dummy example i will update the readme late

 what is intpW function is?

 ```
 intpW("px", [320, 50], [1920, 100])
 ```

-the first parameter is the unit and the second paramete is an array of tupels [number,number]
+the first parameter is the unit and the second parameter is an array of tuples [number,number] and you and add as many break points as you whish
-note: currently i only support 2 tupels instead of array of tupels i will update it in few days with new formula

 what does it do?

-the function will spit out a css equation which will be eveluated to 50px if the current screen size is smaller or equal to 320px or 100px if it is equalt to 1920px or greater.
-Other whise if screen width is in the middle of 320px - 1920px the it will eveluate according to the interpolated value by the formula
+the function will spit out a css equation which will be evaluated to 50px if the current screen size is smaller or equal to 320px or 100px if it is equals to 1920px or greater.
+Other wise if screen width is in the middle of 320px - 1920px the it will evaluate according to the interpolated value by the formula

 y <= output value
 x <= current screen width